OmnipotentLabs/communeaisetup/README.md

 - Open Docker-Desktop and go to Settings --> Resources --> WSL integration.
 - Check the box for "Enable integration with my default WSL distro".
 - Enable "Enable integration with additional distros:" for the Ubuntu distros.
-- Click on "Apply a& restart".
+- Click on "Apply & restart".

 ### Start Ubuntu
 - Click on the Start menu and start Ubuntu, there should now be a shortcut in the Start menu.